rism-digital/rism.info/community/sigla/help.en.md

 ## Introduction

-This Online Directory of RISM Library sigla contains information about ca. 8.500 siglas.
 RISM Sigla are used to refer to institutions that contain historical music collections.

 They are composed of a country abbreviation, a city abbreviation, and an institution abbreviation.